Frequently Asked Questions

 Not in the near future, for several reasons:

 Football GM already runs on your phone.
 Just use your browser.
-I know the interface is not ideal, but it does mean the mobile situation is less dire.
+I know the interface is not perfect, but it does work.

 It is possible to improve the mobile experience of Football GM without making an app.
 The mobile web version can be improved, and it will be improved.
 But given the above point, it'll take some time.
 Bear with me :)